vcherepanova/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a PhD student in Applied Mathematics at UMD...
+I am a PhD student in Applied Mathematics at UMD advised by Prof. Tom Goldstein and my research interests include interpretability and robustness of deep neural networks.
+Recently, I have started working in fairness in machine learning.

+Prior to my PhD I received bachelor’s degree in mathematics from Higher School of Economics (Moscow) and master’s degree in computational biology from University College London (London).